Security

 Utilizing additional security features for minimizing the attack surface

-Guest networks and two-factor authentication (2FA) are two additional measures you can implement to enhance your home wireless network’s security.
-These measures further prevent malicious intent, securing your connection and protecting sensitive data.
+Guest networks and two-factor authentication (2FA) are two other ways you can improve your home wireless network’s security.
+These measures further prevent malicious intent, secure your connection, and protect sensitive data.

-A guest network is a separate access point on your Wi-Fi router that allows visitors to access the Internet without granting them access to the primary network where your devices are connected.
+A guest network is a separate network on your Wi-Fi router that connects visitors in your to access the Internet without them being connected to the main wireless network where your devices are connected.
 This segregation protects your main network and its connected devices from potential threats that guests’ devices may pose.

 Establish guest networks and proper segementation